Sign up to our Newsletter

 Writing the Bar Exam

-The final step before becoming an official lawyer is to pass the bar exam.
-Depending on your state, you will have to obtain a certain score to pass this exam and gain licensure to practice law.
-Since the bar exam is notorious for being difficult and extensive, give yourself adequate time to study and practice before writing your exam.
+Before becoming an official lawyer, the final step is to pass the bar exam.
+Depending on your state, you must obtain a specific score to pass this exam and gain licensure to practice law.
+Since the bar exam is notorious for being complicated, give yourself adequate time to study and practice before writing your exam.

 Considering a Masters Program